mrollans/wpe-personal-readme/README.md

 I'm not really a morning person by nature, but I've been trying to be since coming to WPE.
 It isn't too unusual for me to be online and available somewhat early, but I don't really enjoy early meetings etc. I need a little time to wake up!

 Outside of work, I enjoy cooking.
-When the weather is nice (and often enough when it isn't) it is not unual for me to be outside using my grill or smoker.
+When the weather is nice (and often enough when it isn't) it is not unusual for me to be outside using my grill or smoker.

 ## What I value
 - I like to get things done, but I sometimes feel we don't spend enough time thinking through the problem before moving on to coding.
 I find trying to